 The Social Insurance Institution keeps accounts of all persons reported to social insurance.
-They are established on the basis of the first notification document submitted by the contribution payer for a given insured person.
+The accounts are established on the basis of the first notification document submitted by the contribution payer for a given insured person.

-Within the insured person's account, ZUS additionally maintains a sub-account to which it credits contributions from a part of the reduced contribution to OFE.
-The ZUS sub-account is kept for every insured person born after 1948 who has been an OFE member as well as for every insured person born after 31 December 1968 who has been covered by the old-age pension insurance.
+Within the insured person's account, ZUS additionally maintains a sub-account where it records part of the old-age pension contribution due to the second pillar.
+The ZUS sub-account is kept for every insured person born between 1 January 1949 and 31 December 1968 who has been an OFE member, as well as every insured person born after 31 December 1968 who has been covered by the old-age pension insurance.